-- 1. Wrap a rope through the frame of the wheel on the twin roller guide wheelblock.
+- 1. Wrap a rope through the frame of the wheel on the roller guide wheelblock.
 See Figure 12-18. - 2.
-With the guide rollers facing up and the wheel facing the inside of the column, maneuver the twin roller guide wheelblock in between the column and the carriage upright.
+With the guide rollers facing down and the wheel facing the inside of the column, maneuver the roller guide wheelblock in between the column and the carriage upright.
 See Figure 12-19. - 3.
-Maneuver the wheelblock into place and insert four (4) $5/8-11 \times 1.5$ hex head bolts, lock washers, and washers through the holes in the carriage upright and into the wheelblock.
+Make sure one guide roller rides outside the guide angle. - 4.
+Maneuver the guide rollers into position and insert four (4) 5/8-11 x 1.5 hex head bolts, lock washers, and washers through the holes in the carriage upright and into the wheelblock.
 Tighten the bolts.
-A minimum thread engagement of 5/8" (16mm) is required for the wheelblock connection.
-See Figure 12-19. - 4.
-Attach the adjustable single wheelblock to the twin roller wheelblock assembly with four (4) $5/8-11 \times 2.25$ hex head bolts.
+A minimum thread engagement of 5/8" is required for the wheelblock connection.
+See Figure 12-19.